Ontotext-AD/ontotext-yasgui/ontotext-yasgui-web-component/docs/developers-guide.md

 In cypress component tests, for any particular feature the respective page is visited first, then actions and verifications are applied.

+> Testing the component integration in the GraphDB workbench locally without publishing in NPM:
+> * Build the component: `npm run build`
+> * Create a simlink to the component's source code in the root of the GraphDB workbench project
+> by executing ```npx link /path/to/ontotext-yasgui/ontotext-yasgui-web-component```.
+You must
+> have `npx` installed.
+Otherwise consider some of the other options [here](https://hirok.io/posts/avoid-npm-link).
+> * Start GgraphDB instance.
+Check GDB documentation how to do this.
+> * Start the GDB workbench.
+>
+> After this the component's source code should be linked like it's been installed via NPM.
+>
+> After any change in the component's source code it must be built and again!

 ## Stencil

 "ontotex-yasgui-web-component" component is build with Stencil compiler.